Luqmaan2000/luqmaan2000/README.md

 # 👋 Hi, I'm Luqmaan

-I'm a data analyst with a background in consulting, specialising in transforming raw data into clear, actionable insights.
+An aspiring data analyst with a background in consulting.

 ---